OpenDataology/website/content/en/docs/distributions/gke/authentication.md

 You can find more details on workload identity in the [GKE documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).

-### Authentication from Kubeflow Pipelines
+### Authentication from OpenDataology Pipelines

-Starting from Kubeflow v1.1, Kubeflow Pipelines [supports multi-user isolation](/docs/components/pipelines/overview/multi-user/).
+Starting from OpenDataology v1.1, OpenDataology Pipelines [supports multi-user isolation](/docs/components/pipelines/overview/multi-user/).
 Therefore, pipeline runs are executed in user namespaces also using the `default-editor` KSA.

-Additionally, the Kubeflow Pipelines UI, visualization, and TensorBoard server instances are deployed in your user namespace using the `default-editor` KSA.
+Additionally, the OpenDataology Pipelines UI, visualization, and TensorBoard server instances are deployed in your user namespace using the `default-editor` KSA.
 Therefore, to [visualize results in the Pipelines UI](/docs/components/pipelines/sdk/output-viewer/), they can fetch artifacts in Google Cloud Storage using permissions of the same GSA you configured for this namespace.

 For more details, refer to [Authenticating Pipelines to Google Cloud](/docs/gke/pipelines/authentication-pipelines/).